Earth and Environmental Engineering

 EARTH AND ENVIRONMENTAL ENGINEERING (EEE)

-The EEE program welcomes Combined Plan students.
-An EEE minor is offered to all Columbia engineering students who want to enrich their academic record by concentrating some of their technical electives on Earth/Environment subjects.
-There is close collaboration between EEE and the Departments of Civil Engineering and Earth and Environmental Sciences, including several joint appointments.
+The EEE program warmly welcomes Combined Plan students.
+An EEE minor is offered to all Columbia engineering students who wish to enrich their academic record by concentrating some of their technical electives on Earth/ Environment subjects.

 RESEARCH CENTERS ASSOCIATED WITH EARTH AND ENVIRONMENTAL ENGINEERING